duneanalytics/docs/docs/data-tables/raw/evm/withdrawals.md

 title: Withdrawals
 description: The withdrawal table stores information about withdrawals made on the Ethereum beacon chain, including the block time, block number, index, validator index, amount, address, withdrawals root, and block hash.
 ---
+!!! warning
+    This table is only relevant of Ethereum mainnet and does not exist for other EVM chains on Dune.

 !!!note
     Dune does not have beacon chain data yet.
 This table introduces the action of withdrawing from the beacon chain only.